- Posted on

 Mastering Basic Bash Commands: Navigation and File Management

 When you begin your journey into the Linux environment, understanding the fundamentals of Bash (the Bourne Again SHell) is essential.
 Bash is the most common shell used in Linux systems and is powerful in managing files, directories, and software packages.
-This article will introduce you to basic Bash commands for navigating directories, managing files, and handling different package managers such as apt
+This article will introduce you to basic Bash commands for navigating directories, managing files, and handling different package managers such as apt, dnf, and zypper.

 Navigating Directories